By-Laws

 Section 2.
 The jurisdiction of this organization is worldwide with a special emphasis on the Southwest.

 Section 4.
-The Directors of this organization shall be Cody Polston, Bob Carter and David Jubb.
-It shall be the Duty of the Directors:
+The President of this organization is Cody Polston.
+It shall be the Duty of the President:

-A. To preside at all meetings of this organization and to preserve order therein.
-They shall appoint all committees and shall also have the right to serve on all committees by virtue of his office.
-They are the general managers of the entire organization.
+A. To appoint all committees and shall also have the right to serve on all committees by virtue of his office.
+He is the executive manager of the entire organization.

 B. To publish and edit and copyright findings and publications of the SGHA.